indusrad/cute/README.md

 Ptyxis is a combination of work I've done across multiple projects.
 The container abstractions came from a prototype I did many years ago for GNOME Builder around a "Terminal Workspace".
-The motivation to finally push this over the line was some recent (Fall '23) on making VTE feel fast/low-latency on GTK 4 with GNOME Shell as a Wayland compositor.
+The motivation to finally push this over the line was some recent (Fall '23) work on making VTE feel fast/low-latency on GTK 4 with GNOME Shell as a Wayland compositor.

 It's probably not the fastest thing out there, but it should be close enough that other features are of more value.
 Some of those include robust